1995parham/no-sanction/README.md

 ## Operating Syste

 I use [Arch](https://archlinux.org/) without any problem and also it has mirrors in Iran.
-I am currently isntall arch on Macbook Pro 2017 without problem.
+I have currently installed arch on Macbook Pro 2017 without problem.